hanlonlab/shift-python/README.md

 - Installation finished!
 Get started with [PyCharm Pro](#get-started-with-pycharm-pro).

+### Windows 10 Installation (WSL)
+0. Install Ubuntu subsystem on Windows 10.
+Here are more instructions about Windows 10 WSL installation.
+0. Install PyCharm Windows version on Windows 10.
+Please find more detail in section <Get Start with PyCharm Pro>.
+0. Install Anaconda 3.7 (https://www.anaconda.com/distribution/) on your Ubuntu subsystem.
+Please make sure you choose the Linux distribution.
+0. Please follow the instructions in next section <Anaconda Packages Installation>, to create new environment and install SHIFT packages.
+0. Create a new project in PyCharm Pro, click File -> Settint -> Project Interpreter.
+Click Interpreter bar and click Show All -> Plus icon (+) -> WSL.
+Linux distribution will be Ubuntu and interpreter path should be something like `/home/UserName/anaconda3/envs/shift/bin/python` if you installed Anaconda in default settings.
+Then you are good to go!

 ### Anaconda Packages Installation (linux only)

 **Note: This is for Linux users only.
 Windows and macOS are not yet supported.**